Humane Training of Dogs

 - Prevention is best achieved through appropriate socialization and training.

-- The critical period for socialization of puppies occurs prior to 16-20 weeks of age therefore veterinarians must encourage puppy owners to socialize puppies with other dogs prior to completion of their initial vaccine series.
+- The critical period for socialization of puppies occurs prior to three to four months of age therefore veterinarians must encourage puppy owners to socialize puppies with other dogs prior to completion of their initial vaccine series.

 - Aversive training techniques are strongly discouraged.